Hendon Hooker: College career

 Coming out of high school, Hooker received numerous Power 5 offers.
 After visiting Virginia Tech's campus, Hooker committed to them in 2016, stating, "When we set foot on the big stage, on that game field, it just felt right".
-Hooker enrolled early at the school and begin to take classes there in January.
 As a freshman in 2017, he competed with redshirt freshman Josh Jackson for the starting position at quarterback, but would ultimately end up getting redshirted before the beginning of the season in 2018.

 Virginia Tech

 Hooker was named the starter in 2019 after their current quarterback Ryan Willis threw seven interceptions in four games.
 After the Hokies started off with two wins and two losses, Hendon won five games when he played, allowing the Hokies to be eligible for a bowl game.
 Hooker helped Virginia Tech qualify for the Belk Bowl against Kentucky in the 2019 season.
 In Virginia Tech's 8–5 season in 2019, Hooker had 1,555 passing yards, 13 passing touchdowns, and two interceptions to go along with 123 carries for 356 rushing yards and five rushing touchdowns.

 In the 2020 season, Hooker appeared in eight of the Hokies' 11 games.
 On October 17, against Boston College, he passed for 111 yards and a touchdown to go along with 18 carries for 164 rushing yards and three rushing touchdowns in the 40–14 victory.
 Two weeks later, against Louisville, he completed all ten of his pass attempts for 183 passing yards to go along with 19 carries for 68 rushing yards and three rushing touchdowns in the 42–35 victory.
 On November 7, against Liberty, he had 217 passing yards and three passing touchdowns to go along with 20 carries for 156 rushing yards and one rushing touchdown in the 38–35 loss.
 He finished with 1,339 passing yards, nine touchdowns, and five interceptions to go along with 120 carries for 620 rushing yards and nine rushing touchdowns in the Hokies' 5–6 season.

 During his career with Virginia Tech, he started 15 of 25 games, completing 197 of 312 passes for 2,894 yards, 22 touchdowns and seven interceptions.